 THE END OF THE ROAD

-CONCEPT, CHOREOGRAPHY, PERFORMANCE Cécile Bally PERFORMANCE Julia Plawgo, Sunayana Shetty, Layton Lachman RAP Haszcara DRAMATURGICAL SUPPORT Jonas Rutgeerts LIGHT DESIGN Emma Juliard SOUND DESIGN Jassem Hindi STAGE DESIGN Pablo Ramón Benitez, Cécile Bally COSTUMES&PROPS Sara Wendt OUTSIDE-EYE Asaf Aharonson PRODUCTION Ann-Christin Görtz, Valerie Terwei PRESSE Louise Trueheart
+CONCEPT, CHOREOGRAPHY Cécile Bally PERFORMANCE Julia Plawgo, Sunayana Shetty, Layton Lachman, Cécile Bally RAP - ORIGINAL SOUNDTRACK Haszcara DRAMATURGICAL SUPPORT Alexandre Viard, Jonas Rutgeerts LIGHT DESIGN Emma Juliard SOUND DESIGN Jassem Hindi STAGE DESIGN Pablo Ramón Benitez, Cécile Bally COSTUMES&PROPS Sara Wendt OUTSIDE-EYE Asaf Aharonson PRODUCTION Ann-Christin Görtz, Valerie Terwei PRESSE Louise Trueheart

 A production by Cécile Bally in co-production with SOPHIENSÆLE.
 Funded by the Capital Cultural Fund.
 With the support of De School van Gaasbeek and Flutgraben Performances.